microsoft/fluentui-blazor/README.md

 ### Using the FluentUI Web Components
-With the package installed and the script configured, you can begin using the Fluent UI Web Components in the same way as any other Blazor component.
+With the package installed and the script configured, you can begin using the Fluent UI Blazor components in the same way as any other Blazor component.
 Just be sure to add the following using statement to your views:

 ```razor
 @using Microsoft.Fast.Components.FluentUI